CSCI 4152/6509 - Course Project

 Project |

-The course project for graduate students (CSCI 6509) should follow the
+The course project for graduate students (CSCI 6509), who are in a

 basic structure of a typical research project, such as the research